Open Source Alternatives LogoOpen Source Alternatives

 1. 01Who Bluesky is for

 Bluesky is an MIT-licensed social network built on the open AT Protocol.
-It replaces Twitter-style social publishing for people and communities that want portable identity, custom feeds, and the option to run parts of the network outside one company.MIT · TypeScript · 18K stars · Active this month
+It replaces Twitter-style social publishing for people and communities that want portable identity, custom feeds, and the option to run parts of the network outside one company.MIT · TypeScript · 18K stars · Active recently

 who it's for